COLDDOORNOB/ArcBlueprintTracker/README.md

 - **No Auth**: Public data only.
 - **Manual Image Sync**: Local images must be added manually to `/images` to take advantage of caching/independence.

+## Needs Fixing

+*(Placeholder for future tasks or bugs.
+Remind the user about this section next time you read this file.)*

+- [ ] URLs Removed from item descriptions

 ## Local Development Setup

 To run this project locally with live reloading: